-Thank you for your generosity and participation in Library Giving Day 2022!
+Thank you for your generosity and participation in Library Giving Day 2023!

 This online fundraising event gives library lovers like you a chance to celebrate and support the vital services libraries provide in our communities.

-What will Library Giving Day donations support at Bellingham Public Library in 2022?
+What will Library Giving Day donations support at Bellingham Public Library in 2023?

 Bellingham Public Library Board of Trustees invites donations to Library Giving Day to allow funding for items or projects that are not currently funded through the City of Bellingham’s budget for the Library.
-In 2021, Library Giving Day raised $15,000 to elevate and increase access to diverse voices by purchasing additional Spanish Language and Anti-Racist reading materials to meet the high demand, as well as invest in important Digital Storytelling projects to build community through sharing and listening.
+In 2022, Library Giving Day raised $12,000 to curate diverse Community Voices Book Kits and re-establish Community Drop Boxes.

-Why are these projects important now?
+Why is this project important now?